Why study at SWC?

 Doing a PhD is both exciting and challenging.
 To help students navigate through it all, the structure of the programme is designed to provide several sources of support, both informal and formal.

 Fellow students form an inner circle for support and advice.
 The structure of the first year encourages students to make close connections with in-year peers from both the GCNU and the SWC programme.
-Together with GCNU students, SWC students have formed a PhD Student Association, which organises regular social events and meetings.
+Together with GCNU students, SWC students organise regular social events and meetings.

 The first year, through courses and events, also brings students into contact with a large majority of the Centre community.
-In addition to introducing students to the research going on in all the groups, this makes students feel at home and helps them start to build a network.
+In addition to introducing students to the research going on in all the groups, this helps students start to build a network.